bsodmike/3e5a178bb39ba98eeec2c00dbcb47796/README.md

 ### POST /customers
 Stripe purchases are typically made using `stripe.js` in the browser to obtain a token for the purchase card details; where this token is passed to internal APIs to process the actual charge.

-However, the rules of this task state that only 3-API end-points are 'exposed', and since all end-points are public, I did not create a 4th end-point so as to obtain a customer give the customer token &mdash; although I could have done so, and made that a token-authenticated URI only, but I did not want to risk breaking the previously mentioned rule.
+However, the rules of this task state that only 3-API end-points are 'exposed', and since all end-points are public, I did not create a 4th end-point so as to obtain a customer given the customer token &mdash; although I could have done so, and made that a token-authenticated URI only, but I did not want to risk breaking the previously mentioned rule.

 Therefore, creating a customer requires the card details to be passed as well.
 This end-point expects a JSON payload with the following required details: